varunshenoy/coauthor/README.md

 # <img src="public/icons/icon_48.png" width="45" align="left">  Coauthor

-A GPT-3 powered English-to-LaTeX translator that fits neatly into your Overleaf workflow.
+A GPT powered English-to-LaTeX translator that fits neatly into your Overleaf workflow.
+In other words, an absolute life-saver for non-math majors.

 ![Coauthor demo](demo.gif)